 If you are an active-duty sailor, or separated or retired from the Navy on or after October 1, 1999, you can have a Sailor/Marine American Council on Education Registry Transcript (SMART) that documents your military experience sent to your SOCNAV college.
 You may get a request form from your Navy College Office or request one online.

 If you leave the Navy before you complete your degree requirements, your SOCNAV Student Agreement guarantees that your college credits will not be lost and you can finish your studies as a civilian — assuming you have satisfied the home college's academic residency requirement and can take the remaining courses with another college.
-Even after you leave the Navy, you are still a Berkeley College student and can finish your degree at any of our eight locations in New York and New Jersey or through Berkeley College Online.
+Even after you leave the Navy, you are still a Berkeley College student and can finish your degree at any of our numerous locations in New York and New Jersey or through Berkeley College Online.

 Yes, SOCNAV colleges will enroll family members under the same terms as servicemembers.